Expert Guide to Towing Safely

 Hill starts need more throttle than normal to get going and you will need delicate clutch control to avoid stalling.

 When towing it will take you an average of 20 per cent more distance to stop.
-Avoid violent braking.
+Avoid violent braking and give your combination more space to bring to a halt.

 Vertical instability is called pitching and can occur if you hit a pothole.
 In either case don't apply your brakes.
 Slow down gradually by easing off the accelerator.
 A stabiliser may help to avoid instability but must not be a replacement for good car and caravan matching or weight distribution.